 The Whiskey Rebellion was a 1794 uprising of farmers and distillers in western Pennsylvania in protest of a whiskey tax enacted by the federal government.
-Following years of aggression with tax collectors, the region finally exploded in a confrontation that had President Washington respond by sending troops to quell what some feared could become a full-blown revolution.
-Opposition to the whiskey tax and the rebellion itself built support for the Republicans, which overtook Washington’s Federalist Party for power in 1802.
+Following years of aggression with tax collectors, the region finally exploded in a confrontation that resulted in President Washington sending in troops to quell what some feared could become a full-blown revolution.
+Opposition to the whiskey tax and the rebellion itself built support for the Republicans, who overtook Washington’s Federalist Party for power in 1802.
 The Whiskey Rebellion is considered one of the first major tests of the authority of the newly formed U.S. government.

 During the American Revolution, individual states incurred significant debt.
 In 1790 Treasury Secretary Alexander Hamilton pushed for the federal government to take over that debt.
 He also suggested an excise tax on whiskey to prevent further financial difficulty.

 President George Washington was opposed to Hamilton’s suggestion of a whiskey tax.
 In 1791 Washington journeyed through Virginia and Pennsylvania to speak with citizens about their views.
-The idea was met enthusiastically by local government officials, and Washington took this assurance back to Congress, which passed the bill.
+Local government officials met the idea of a whiskey tax with enthusiasm, and Washington took this assurance back to Congress, which passed the bill.

 Whiskey Tax Violence